cq2-co/cq2/README.md

 />

 > [!NOTE]
-> If you want to self-host, contribute or discuss about CQ2, contact us [here](mailto:hi@anandbaburajan.com).
+> If you want to self-host, contribute or discuss about CQ2, contact me [here](mailto:hi@anandbaburajan.com).

 ## License